daimoners/GrapheNet/README.md

    * **data_folder**: specify the name of the data folder.
    * **dataset_name**: specify the name of the dataset.
-   * **dataset_csv_path**: specify the path of the .csv file containing the target properties along with the names of the single .xyz files.
+   * **dataset_csv_path**: specify the path of the .csv file containing the target properties along with the names, number of atoms and the normalized mean of the oxygen distribution of each single .xyz files.
    * **features**: specity a list of properties of interest, in order to drop the unused columns of the .csv file defined in **dataset_csv_path**
-   * **plot_distributions**: a flag that determines whether to plot the distributions of target properties for train/val/test .
+   * **plot_distributions**: a flag that determines whether to plot the distributions of target properties for train/val/test.
    * **augmented_png**: a flag that determines whether to augment the images by rotating them by 90, 180, 270 degrees. (i.e. the size of the dataset will be quadrupled).
    * **augmented_xyz**: a flag that determines whether to augment the images by rotating them by a 3 randoms angle within [30, 60, 90, 120, 150, 180, 210, 240, 270, 300, 330]. (i.e. the size of the dataset will be quadrupled).

+   The dataset can be created either randomly or by copying the same train/val/test samples used in another dataset (useful when testing different representations with the same dataset).
+If the field **from_dataset.dataset_path** is empty, the dataset is generated randomly.
+   * **randomly**:
+      ```
+      n_items: total number of items in the dataset.
+      train_split: sets the split percentage for the training set (i.e. 0.7 = 70%).
+      val_split: sets the split percentage for the validation set.
+      test_split: sets the split percentage for the test set.
+      oxygen_outliers_th: sets the threshold for the minimum average value (normalized on the dataset) of the distribution of oxygens in the flake.
+      min_num_atoms: sets the minimum number of atoms for each sample in the dataset.
+      ```
+   * **from_dataset**:
+      ```
+      dataset_path: path of the dataset from which you want to copy the train/val/test samples.
+      ```

 2. Customize your training configurations using Hydra.
 Configuration files are located in the `config` directory.
 Modify the existing files or create new ones according to your needs.